You want smart political talk without the meltdowns?

 Thank you, Dad, for serving the country.

-By the way, if you're a conservative, don't ever write a nasty vicious letter to your congressman like some of these people have.
+By the way, if you're a conservative, don't ever write a nasty, vicious letter to your congressman like some of these people have.

 Don't write their wives and their children.

-What the hell's wrong with these people?
+What the hell is wrong with these people?

 You know, that's just vicious.

-You know, if you have an issue, why don't you intelligently write your representative and say, look, this is how I feel, and I would appreciate a response.
+You know, if you have an issue, why don't you intelligently write your representative and say, this is how I feel, and I would appreciate a response.

-And and stop attacking the family members.
+Be polite and stop attacking the family members.

 I've lived through this my entire career.